shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 Based on design doc [Remote Attestation Collaterals](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/RemoteAttestationCollaterals.md), new API `oe_verify_evidence()` will supersede
 `oe_verify_report()`.
 So we only discuss scenario 2 here.
-But in both scenarios, the same function `oe_verify_quote_with_sgx_endorsements()` is invoked for quote verificaiton.
+But in both scenarios, the same function `oe_verify_quote_with_sgx_endorsements()` is invoked for quote verification.

-The enclave-side and host-side plugin librariese implement in function `_verify_evidence()`, for SGX ECDSA-p256 quote verification, several functions are called in this function.
+The enclave-side and host-side plugin implement in function `_verify_evidence(), for SGX ECDSA-p256 quote verification, several functions are called in this function.
 - `oe_get_sgx_endorsements()` and `oe_parse_sgx_endorsements()`
   - Get relevant endorsements, including SGX PCK cert CRL, TCB info, QE identity and etc